ianarriagamackenzie/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Applied Statistics
-  - Big Data
+  - Machine Learning
   - Optimization
-  - Cloud Computing
+  - Software Development
   - Genetics

 # Education to show in About widget